cleanlab/cleanlab/docs/README.md

       ```
       sphinx-build docs/source cleanlab-docs
       ```
    This won't properly produce/display other versions of the docs, but that shouldn't matter if you are just trying to test some local edits to the current version.
+If some notebooks are giving you trouble (eg. due to runtime or dependencies), you can simply delete those .ipynb files before calling `sphinx-build`.

    **Fast build**: Executing the Jupyter Notebooks (i.e., the `.ipynb` files) that make up some portion of the docs, such as the tutorials, takes a long time.
 If you want to skip rendering these, set the environment variable `SKIP_NOTEBOOKS=1`.
 You can either set this using `export SKIP_NOTEBOOKS=1` or do this inline with `SKIP_NOTEBOOKS=1 sphinx-multiversion ...`.